Plectranthus hadiensis var. tomentosus (Benth.) Codd

 How to Grow and Care

 Plectranthus species are easily cultivated and require little extra attention or special treatment.
 They enjoy well-composted soil and, as a rule, thrive in semi-shade or cool positions on south-facing aspects.
-These plants are ideally suited to growth under the shade of trees.
+These plants are ideally suited to grow under the shade of trees.
 They are generally shallow rooted and enjoy adequate water.
 However, Plectranthus do store water in their stems and are resistant to prolonged periods of drought.

 These plants are often grown for their attractive foliage, flowers, or both and vary in their growth forms from dense prostrate ground covers to sub-shrubs and large shrubs.